himanshu3024/Cloud-Caf-Architecture-Project/README.md

 ## 📖 SCENARIO & BACKGROUND

 ### ☕ The Business Case
 **Frank and Martha** are a husband-and-wife team who own and operate a small, beloved café in a large city, famous for its high-quality desserts and coffee.
-They are assisted by their daughter, **Sofía**, and their employee, **Himanshu** (a secondary school student).
+They are assisted by their daughter, **Sofía**, and their employee, **Himanshu** (a post grad student at George Brown College, Me basically).

 Despite their reputation among locals, the café lacks a marketing strategy and relies entirely on foot traffic and word-of-mouth.
 They have **zero web presence** and currently use **no cloud computing services**.